2008 United States House of Representatives elections in Tennessee: District 7

+Predictions

 District 8

 This district covers roughly the northwestern part of the state.
 It has been represented by Democrat John S. Tanner since 1989.
 He ran unopposed by any party candidates and encountered opposition from only a few write-in votes.

-CQ Politics forecasted the race as 'Safe Democrat'.
+Predictions

 District 9

 This district lies in southwestern Tennessee, located entirely within Shelby County and including most of the city of Memphis.
 It has been represented by Democrat Steve Cohen since 2007, who ran against independent candidates Jake Ford, Dewey Clark, and Taylor Shelby Wright.
-CQ Politics forecasts the race as 'Safe Democrat'.

 Cohen defeated attorney Nikki Tinker by a 79% to 19% margin in the Democratic primary.
 Cohen, who is the only white congressman representing a majority black district, defeated Tinker, who is black, by a much narrower margin in 2006.
 There was much controversy over accusations made by the Tinker campaign that Cohen was involved with the Ku Klux Klan, and circulation of anti-Semitic propaganda against Cohen, who is Jewish.
 No Republican filed in this overwhelmingly Democratic district, although Cohen's primary victory assured him of a second term in any case.